sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 # Controlling Your Distribution Production Factory with the `dist.ini` File

-OK, let's crack open the `dist.ini` file in your favorite text editor and see what we can break in the name of science and understanding.
+Crack open the `dist.ini` file in your favorite text editor and let's see what we can break in the name of science and understanding.

-First, as much as we appreciate the convenience of bundles, the first thing we are going to do is scrap the `[@Basic]` command and bust it out into individual plugin names so we can more precisely layout our distribution factory's floor plan.
+First, as much as we appreciate the convenience of bundles, the first thing we are going to do is scrap the `[@Basic]` command and bust it out into the individual plugin names to gain more control over the factory floor plan.

 Adding an individual plugin to `dist.ini` is a breeze.
-Just take the last part of the plugin's package name and surround it with square brackets and add it on its own line in the file.
+Just take everything after the `Dist::Zilla::Plugin::` part of the plugin's package name, surround it with square brackets, and add it on its own line in the file.
 So if the plugin's package full name is `Dist::Zilla::Plugin::License`, you are going to add `[License]` to a line in your `dist.ini` file.
 The order of the plugins is important so make sure you add the plugins in the same order as the listing in the previous tutorial.

 Or if you're smart, just delete the `[@Basic]` command from your `dist.ini` file and copy and paste the following list in its place: